On torsion pairs, (well generated) weight structures, adjacent $t$-structures, and related (co)homological functors: On torsion pairs orthogonal with respect to dualities

 \begin{rema} \begin{enumerate} \item Note that in the case where $\duz\opp$ embeds into the subcategory of compact objects of $\du$ (in particular, this is the case if the latter category is anti-isomorphic to itself) one can take $\du'=\du$.
 A toy example of this situation is $\du$ being the derived category $D(R-\modd)$, where $R$ is a commutative ring; $\duz$ is the category of perfect complexes.

-More generally, for $\du=R-\modd$, where $R$ is a not (necessarily) commutative ring, one may take $\du'$ being the derived category of right $R$-modules; this example has natural "differential graded" (see \S5.2 of \cite{bger}) and probably "spectral" (see \cite{schwmod}) generalizations.
+More generally, for $\du=R-\modd$, where $R$ is a not (necessarily) commutative ring, one may take $\du'$ to be the derived category of right $R$-modules; this example has natural "differential graded" (see \S5.2 of \cite{bger}) and probably "spectral" (see \cite{schwmod}) generalizations.

 On the other hand, Corollary \ref{cgdb}(\ref{iab5}) below demonstrates that our theorem can be applied for $\du$ being the homotopy category of an arbitrary proper simplicial stable (Quillen) model category.\footnote{Possibly, a somewhat more general statement of this sort may be obtained by using stable $\infty$-categories; see Denis Nardin's answer at \url{http://mathoverflow.net/q/255440}; yet the author does not know much about these matters.
 Respectively, the author is not sure that the construction of $\du'$ in \S\ref{sprospectra} is "optimal" for the purposes of Theorem \ref{tab5}; yet this argument enables certain "computations" that are important for \cite{bgn}.}\ Hence our theorem gives a positive answer to Question 3.8 of \cite{parrasao} for a really wide range of triangulated categories.
 Recall also that Theorem 3.7 of loc. cit. says that {\bf countable} colimits in $\hrt$ are exact for any compactly generated $t$.\footnote{The author wonders whether some version of our argument can work for arbitrary $\du$.
 For this purpose it seems necessary to "get rid of $\du'$" in the proof.
 One may try to construct certain version of the stalk functors $\Phi(P,-)$ "directly".
 It appears that a minor modification of the reasoning used in the proof of \cite[Proposition 2.1]{bsnull} gives the result whenever $\duz$ is {\it countable} (i.e., $\mo \duz$ is a countable set).
 It is not clear whether the result can be extended to the general case (possibly, using the arguments of \S3.1 of ibid.).}